TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Optimizing Rollouts with Trajectory Search

 \subsection{Search Strategies}

 We instantiate TSR with best-of-$N$, beam, and shallow lookahead search.
-While these are popular test-time scaling techniques traditionally applied at inference time to improve a single output, here we adapt them to \emph{training-time rollout generation} for multi-turn RL.
+While these are popular test-time scaling techniques traditionally applied at inference time, here we adapt them to \emph{training-time rollout generation} for multi-turn RL. \refig{fig:TSR_variants} in \refapp{app:TSR_search_strategies} provides an overview of these adaptations.

 \paragraph{Trajectory-Level Best-of-$N$.} For a given initial state, we independently sample a set of $N$ \emph{complete} trajectories \( \{\tau^{(1)}, \dots, \tau^{(N)}\} \) from the base policy $\pi_\theta$, where each trajectory is typically scored using its cumulative reward $R(\tau)$.
 Rollout generation then retains only the best trajectory: